 Come race the Festivus 5k in downtown Salem Massachusetts and raise funds for the Northshore Education Consortium of Beverly to help them purchase technology to assist and educate children with autism!
 Festivus 5K (F5K) for Autism is a yearly Festivus-themed holiday race through historic Salem, MA.
 The event is sponsored by Friends of North Shore Education Consortium.
-To date, F5K has raised over $65,000 to help children with autism and their families.
-The 2017 race will raise money to help the North Shore Education Consortium of Beverly, MA purchase technology to help educate students with autism.
+To date, F5K has raised over $100,000 to help children with autism and their families.
+Costumes are welcome and encouraged!

 - Race Fee includes a post-race party at Finz Seafood & Grill.